smgutstein/MarcoPolo/README.md

-# rust-new-project-template
+# First Rust Project
-A good starting point for a new Rust project
+A Marco Polo game from Coursera course built with rust-cli-template

 ## References